google/blockly/.github/PULL_REQUEST_TEMPLATE.md

 Thanks for submitting code to Blockly!
+Please fill out the following as part of your pull request so we can review your code more easily.

 ## The basics

-- [ ] You branched from develop, not master
+- [ ] I branched from develop
-- [ ] This pull request is against develop, not master
+- [ ] My pull request is against develop
-- [ ] Your code complies with the [style guide](https://developers.google.com/blockly/guides/modify/web/style-guide)
+- [ ] My code follows the [style guide](https://developers.google.com/blockly/guides/modify/web/style-guide)

 ## The details
 ### Resolves